TrashPandaCode/reports/ia-final/contributions/markus.typ

   Later during the project the whole team agreed on using a `google sheet` to track our time and the tasks we worked on during that time.
 This made it easier to keep track of your own time and also to see what other team members are currently working on.
 Additionally it made it easier to see how much time was spent on each task and to identify potential bottlenecks in the project.

   At the end I also used the the same `Git-based time tracking tool`, described in @jonathan_time_methodology, to track my time spent on the programming and documentation tasks.
-But as described at the end of @philipp_time_methodology, it turned out that this tool wasn't able to track the time properly as I was just like Philipp working on a task the whole day and only doing like one or two commits per day.
+But as described at the end of @philipp_time_methodology, it turned out that this tool wasn't able to track the time properly as I was just like Philipp Wendt working on a task the whole day and only doing like one or two commits per day.
 This behaviour of me was not only problematic for the tool but more importantly made it sometimes difficult to see what I did within one commit and sometimes caused problems that were harder to fix later on as it was to much code of different tasks in one commit.
 Thats something I tried to change later on in the project.

   === Time Management<markus_time_management>